rocket-pool/RPIPs/RPIPs/rpip-on_chain_signaling.md

 Using calldata for the proposal and vote supports multiple voting types, including weighted voting (used for Management Committee elections in the past), ranked-choice voting (used for RPIP-62), and approval voting (used for RPIP-8).

-However, this proposal only establishes the on-chain foundation for such signaling votes and the pDAO will need a frontend to enable voting and tallying of vote outcomes.
+However, this proposal only establishes the on-chain foundation for such signaling votes, and the pDAO will need a frontend to enable voting and tallying of vote outcomes.

-We also looked at how the Snapshot voting strategy could be adjusted to avoid needing Snapshot Pro.
+We also looked at how the Snapshot voting strategy could be adjusted to avoid the need for Snapshot Pro.
 Delegation without override appears to be sufficient for that.
-But we have no guarantee that Snapshot won't change the rules in the future and some view the ability to override as fundamental to our governance.
+But we have no guarantee that Snapshot won't change the rules in the future, and some view the ability to override as fundamental to our governance.

 ## Security Considerations

-In contrast to the on-chain voting system for parameter changes and treasury spending introduced in [RPIP-33](RPIP-33.md), the signal voting system proposed here has no challenge period between a proposal and start of voting that would allow to defeat proposals that submit an incorrect merkle tree for voting power.
+In contrast to the on-chain voting system for parameter changes and treasury spending introduced in [RPIP-33](RPIP-33.md), the signal voting system proposed here has no challenge period between a proposal and the start of voting that would allow for defeating proposals that submit an incorrect merkle tree for voting power.
 This is a conscious choice that allows for a faster voting process.
-The expectation is that it would fall on a voting frontend would to verify that the used voting power merkle tree is correct and filter out any votes that use incorrect vote power.
+The expectation is that it would fall to the voting frontend to verify that the used voting power merkle tree is correct and to filter out any votes that use incorrect vote power.

-The ability to veto proposals (that use correct vote power and would show up on a voting frontend) and burn the bond of the proposer discourages spamming the frontend.
-While proposals with incorrect vote power may not be vetoable, they would do nothing since the votes have no executable payload and they wouldn't show up on the frontend.
+The ability to veto proposals (that use correct vote power and would appear on the voting frontend) and burn the proposer's bond discourages spamming the frontend.
+While proposals with incorrect vote power may not be vetoable, they would do nothing, since the votes have no executable payload and wouldn't appear on the frontend.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).